-"I was also unable to agree with the president as to conferring the rate-making power upon the interstate com-merce commission, as provided in the Hepburn law, passed at the first session of the Fifty-ninth Congress.
-I was not opposed to that proposition, however, because I did not want governmental control and supervision of railroads en-gaged in interstate commerce, for I was among the first to advocate such a among the first to advocate such a measure, but because I thought the Hepburn law in that particular was both unconstitutional and unnecessary and that it was a long and serious ste in the wrong direction as a matter of
+DISAGREES WITH PRESIDENT.
+"I was also unable to agree with the president as to conferring the rate-making power upon the intersitate com-merce commission, as provided in the Hepburn law, passed at the first session of the Fifty-inith Congress.
+I was not opposed to that proposition, however, because I did not want governmental control and supervision of railroads en-gaged in interstate commerce, for I was among the first to advocate such a measure, but because I thought the Hepburn law in that particular was both unconstitutional and unnecessary and that it was a long and serious step in the wrong direction as a matter of public policy.

-In the wrong direction as a matter of public policy.
 "I did not believe either that if Con-gress had the power to make rates, if had the right to delegate that power to any administrative body.
-Whether I was right in entertaining this opinion will be determined when the supreme court of the United States parses on the Who be determined when the supreme court of the United States passes on the question, as sooner or later it must."
-Mr. Foreker said all the prosecutions against the railroads, the sugar and beef trusts and the Standard Oil com-pany and other corporations have been brought under the Elkins law, and the government secured convictions spaced.

-government secured convictions speedi-y in all cases except where its own extimony failed, but that no suit of the kind has been brought under the Hepburn law.
+Whether I was right in entertaining this opinion will be determined when the supreme court of the United States passes on the question, as sooner or later it must."
+Mr. Foraker said all the prosecutions against the railroads, the sugar and beef trusts and the Standard Oil company and other corporations have been brought under the Elkins law, and the government secured convictions speedly in all cases except where its own testimony falled, but that no suit of the kind has been brought under the Hep-